boyter/boyter.org/content/posts/an-informal-survey-of-12-million-github-bitbucket-gitlab-projects.md

 Sometime back on the company slack there was a "discussion" with many dying on one hill or the other over should you use .yaml or .yml

 The debate can finally(?) be ended.
-Although I suspect some will still prefer to die on their hill.
+Although I suspect some still prefer the hill.

 | extension | count |
 | ----------- | ----- |